confident-software-delivery/resources/README.md

 ### What do we mean?

-After the release of the book *Accelerate* in 2018, we can assert with confidence that high IT performance correlates with strong business performance, helping to boost productivity, profitability, and market share.
+After the release in 2018 of the book *Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations*, we can assert with confidence that **high IT performance correlates with strong business performance**, helping to boost productivity, profitability, and market share.

-In *Accelerate*'s foreword, Martin Fowler defines IT delivery as: “**the journey from commit to production**, not the entire software development process”.
+When we talk about software delivery, we're using Martin Fowler's definition: “**the journey from commit to production**”.

-### Room for improvement

-According to the authors of *Accelerate*:

-> The moral of the story, is this: **improvements in software delivery are possible for every team and in every company**, as long as leadership provides consistent support -including time, actions and resources- demonstrating a true commitment to improvement, and as long as team members commit themselves to work.
+### The moral of the story

+> **Improvements in software delivery are possible for every team and in every company**, as long as leadership provides consistent support -including time, actions and resources- demonstrating a true commitment to improvement, and as long as team members commit themselves to work.

+We expect participants of this workshop to leave with a solid understanding of key principles behind software delivery performance, hands-on experience creating and optimizing a deployment pipeline, as well as a couple of prioritized action items to put into practice back in their daily jobs.

 ### Measuring performance

-There are four key metrics to measure software delivery performance:
+There are four key metrics we should use to effectively measure software delivery performance:

 1. Delivery lead time
 2. Deployment frequency
 3. Mean Time to Restore (MTTR) service
 4. Change fail percentage

+Below you can find a brief explanation of each of them, all being excerpts from *Accelerate*:

 > The elevation of lead time as a metric is a key element of Lean Theory.
 We measured product delivery lead time as the time it takes to go from code committed to code successfully running in production.